The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Introduction

 \section{Introduction}

-Convolutional neural networks (CNN) provide state-of-the-art results in many machine learning challenges, such as image classification \cite{NIPS2012_4824}, detection \cite{redmon2016yolo9000} and segmentation \cite{DBLP:journals/corr/ChenPK0Y16}.
-However, in order to train these models, large datasets of labeled samples are required.
-Time and cost limitations come into play in the creation of such datasets, and often result in imperfect labeling, or \emph{label noise}, due to human error \cite{Ipeirotis10Quality}.
+Deep neural networks (DNN) provide state-of-the-art results in many computer vision challenges, such as image classification \cite{NIPS2012_4824}, detection \cite{redmon2016yolo9000} and segmentation \cite{DBLP:journals/corr/ChenPK0Y16}.
+Yet, to train these models, large datasets of labeled examples are required.
+Time and cost limitations come into play in their creation, which often result in imperfect labeling, or \emph{label noise}, due to human error \cite{Ipeirotis10Quality}.
 An alternative to manual annotation are images taken from the Internet that use the surrounding text to produce labels \cite{Veit2017Learning}.
 This approach results in noisy labels too.

-Perhaps surprisingly, it has been repeatedly shown, e.g. in \cite{2015arXiv151106789K}, that networks trained on datasets with high levels of label-noise may still attain accurate predictions.
-This phenomena is not unique only to neural networks but also to classic classifiers such as the $K$-Nearest Neighbours method \cite{Angluin88Learning, Natarajan13Learning, Frenay14Classification}.
+Perhaps surprisingly, it has been shown \cite{2015arXiv151106789K} that DNNs trained on datasets with high levels of label-noise may still attain accurate predictions.
+This phenomenon is not unique only to DNNs but also to classic classifiers such as $K$-Nearest Neighbours ($K$-NN) \cite{Angluin88Learning, Natarajan13Learning, Frenay14Classification}.

 Fig.~\ref{fig:NoiseTypes} demonstrates this behavior.
-Fig.~\ref{fig:NoiseTypes}(a) shows embeddings of deep features of the 10 classes in MNIST, where we randomly change the labels of 20\% of the training data.
-A neural network trained with this data is capable of reaching $~100\%$ prediction accuracy.
-On the other hand, Fig.~\ref{fig:NoiseTypes}(b) shows the case where concentrated groups of samples have all their labels flipped to the same label.
-Here too, 20\% of the labels are changed, but the noise is no longer distributed uniformly in feature space but is rather locally concentrated in different parts.
-In this case, the neural network does not overcome the label noise and prediction accuracy drops to $~80\%$.
+It shows the 10 MNIST classes, using deep features embedded in 2-dimensional space with t-SNE~\cite{vanDerMaaten2008}.
+We change the labels of a randomly selected 20\% of the training data.
+A network trained with this noisy data is capable of reaching $~100\%$ prediction accuracy.
+On the other hand, it also shows the case where concentrated groups of examples have all their labels flipped to the same label.
+Here too, 20\% are changed, but the noise is no longer distributed uniformly in the example set space but is instead is locally concentrated.
+In this case, the DNN does not overcome the noise and accuracy drops to $~80\%$.
 Clearly, the \emph{type} of label noise is as important as its \emph{amount}.

-The starting point of this work is the observation that a CNN's prediction for a given test sample depends on a local \emph{neighborhood} of training samples.
-We demonstrate that the networks's last-layer output effectively encodes the distribution of training labels in such a neighborhood, i.e., provides a similar output to a $K$-NN applied on the embedding space of the network.
-This may suggest that robustness bounds developed for a $K$-NN classifier applied on this space will apply also to the CNN.
-To this end, we develop an analytical expression that approximates the $K$-NN accuracy in the presence of randomly-spread label noise, which is of importance by itself, and show empirically that it matches the $K$-NN prediction accuracy.